Ntwali-p/wireframing/README.md

 **Example:** A clearly defined wireframe prevents developers from implementing unnecessary features or misplacing UI elements.

 **Conclusion:** Wireframing acts as a roadmap for the software development process, ensuring alignment between design and development teams, improving user experience, and saving time and cost.
+# Wireframing in Practice

+Wireframing plays a crucial role in identifying usability issues early, before any development work begins.
+Below is a real-world scenario illustrating this process:

+## Scenario: E-commerce Checkout Flow

+A team was designing an e-commerce website.
+During the wireframing stage, a low-fidelity wireframe of the checkout flow was created.
+The wireframe included the shopping cart, shipping options, payment form, and order summary.

+### Identified Usability Issues
+1. **Confusing navigation:** Users could not clearly see which step they were on in the multi-step checkout process.
+2. **Overcrowded forms:** Too many input fields appeared on a single page, potentially overwhelming users.
+3. **CTA visibility:** The “Place Order” button was placed below a lot of content, making it less noticeable.

+### How Issues Were Resolved
+- **Navigation:** Added a progress bar at the top to show users the current step and remaining steps.
+- **Form layout:** Broke the form into multiple smaller steps, simplifying the process and reducing cognitive load.
+- **CTA placement:** Moved the “Place Order” button to a fixed position at the bottom of the screen, always visible as users scroll.

+### Impact on the Final Product
+- Users completed checkout faster with fewer errors.
+- Customer satisfaction increased due to clear, intuitive flow.
+- Development time was saved because the UI was finalized and approved before coding began.

+### Conclusion
+Wireframing is an essential step in the design process.
+It allows teams to **visualize user flows, identify potential problems, and iterate quickly**.
+By catching issues early, wireframes ensure that the final product is **user-friendly, efficient, and aligned with stakeholder expectations**.